Skip to main content

 Before Indian Independence Movement gained its prominence and momentum in the year 1930 across Bengal with the weaponry loot by Surya Sen, attacks across the offices of British Raj in Bengal by Bengal Volunteers, Jugantar Dol and other prominent anarchists, and Binoy-Badal-Dinesh stormed into Writers' Building, the 1920s were a built up to the movement when several large and small scale anarchist groups worked underground to strike the system of British Governance.
 It was a time when Indians realised that conferences did not bring independence to colonies; they had to pick up arms against the British Imperialists.

 This story is fictional.
 But in its core, every character represents several hundred unnamed heroes and sheroes of our freedom struggle whose names do not appear in the pages of history.
-"Protibimbo" meaning reflection is a story that reflects on relationships, freedom, sacrifice and battles fought within the society of that time.
+"Protibimbo", meaning reflection, is a story that reflects on relationships, freedom, sacrifice, and battles fought within the society of that time.

 Characters: